-Informal parameters are any additional parameters beyond the parameters explicitly defined for a component using the Parameter annotation.
+Informal parameters are any additional parameters (aka HTML attributes) beyond the those explicitly defined for a component using the @Parameter annotation.

-Any component that closely emulates a particular HTML element should support informal parameters.
-You'll find that many of the built-in Tapestry components, such as Form, Label and TextField, do exactly that.
+Any component that closely emulates a particular HTML element should support informal parameters, because it gives users of your component the ability to easily add HTML attributes to the HTML that your component emits.
+You'll find that most of the built-in Tapestry components, such as Form, Label and TextField, do exactly that.

 To support informal parameters, a component class should use either the @SupportsInformalParameters annotation or the RenderInformals mixin.
 Otherwise, providing informal parameters to a component will do nothing: any additional parameters will be ignored.

 In the example below we create an Img component, a custom replacement for the <img> tag.
 Its src parameter will be an asset.
 We'll use the @SupportsInformalParameters annotation to tell Tapestry that the component should support informal parameters.

 The call to renderInformalParameters() is what converts and outputs the informal parameters.
 It should occur after your code has rendered attributes into the element (earlier written attributes will not be overwritten by later written attributes).

 Returning false from beginRender() ensures that the body of the component is not rendered, which makes sense for an <img> tag, which has no body.

 Approach 2: RenderInformals

 Another, equivalent, approach is to use the RenderInformals mixin (: